The door of the Langa of Asti “wounded” by the fury of the French: Cassinasco, where Pavese dreamed of seeing the sea.

 Since 1967 the Alpini of the ANA of Asti have chosen the Sanctuary as a meeting point for their annual gathering, which takes place every last Sunday in May.

 The Chapel of Saint Antonio, in the Gibelli Region, built in the seventeenth century, is also pleasing to the eye.
-Finally, among the vineyards of the Cà ed Cerutti winery, we find a giant blue bench, much appreciated by tourists.

 The medieval tower, in stone, belonged to the ancient castle of Cassinasco still bears the “scars” - a deep gash that pierces it - of the violent fights of 1615 that lead to the destruction of the fortress: as anticipated, at that time the army of the Duke of Savoy passed from Cassinasco and was attacked by the inhabitants of the place who killed some soldiers of the avant-garde.